hensm/fx_cast/README.md

 The bridge application is currently supported on Windows, macOS and Linux.

+> [!WARNING]
+> Windows 11 is not supported!
+It may work, but [crashes have been reported](https://github.com/hensm/fx_cast/issues/319), so no guarantees about stability whatsoever.

+> [!IMPORTANT]
-**Important**: On Linux platforms such as Arch, it may be necessary to [configure local hostname resolution](https://wiki.archlinux.org/index.php/avahi#Hostname_resolution)[^arch].
+> On Linux platforms such as Arch, it may be necessary to [configure local hostname resolution](https://wiki.archlinux.org/index.php/avahi#Hostname_resolution)[^arch].

 ### Installing via package managers

+> [!NOTE]
-**Note**: These packages are maintained by third parties and any issues specfic to these packages should be directed to the respective package maintainers.
+> These packages are maintained by third parties and any issues specfic to these packages should be directed to the respective package maintainers.

 -   **macOS (Homebrew cask)**
     -   `fx-cast-bridge` — https://formulae.brew.sh/cask/fx-cast-bridge